Poornima219/Project1/README.md

-✨ Telugu Health  ✨
+✨ E-Commerce Website with FAQ Bot ✨

-This is a web based application developed for health related telugu based website in india
+This is 10 Page E-commerce Front End website design

+Web Technologies used: HTML, CSS, JS, Bootstrap

+IDE: VS-Code

+Note: Bot is deployed on contact page

 ### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.